 Once your gear is clean, use a micro-fiber cloth to wipe it down.
 Give it time and space to dry thoroughly.
 Put it in a well-ventilated place overnight.
 Never use heat, like a hair dryer, to dry your leathers.

 And now take the time to condition your leather gear.
 To apply conditioner, use a cloth or spray on the condition, then work it into the gear with a sponge.
 Use your fingers, too, because the heat will help the conditioner penetrate the fibers.
 Be sure to work the conditioner into the seams and stitches.
 You’ll probably want to have your gear on a hard surface for this process.
 Rancher’s Wax Oil preserves and waterproofs leather.
-Find an eight-ounce bottle here.

 Lexol makes a conditioner, too.
 Teeny droplets of oil penetrate the fibers and combine with them to nourish the collagen and elastin proteins in the fibers.
 This controlled lubrication nourishes the leather, but does not seep into seams or other adjacent materials.
-According to the manufacturer, it can be used on either wet of dry leather.
+According to the manufacturer, it can be used on either wet or dry leather.
 Lexol’s Leather Dress is superior for light-colored leather because it doesn’t cause darkening.
 It is not meant for use with suede or other rough-finished leathers.

 Obenaufs makes both an oil and a paste.
 The oil repels water and resists cracking, scuffing, and dry rot.
 The paste repels acids, petroleum, salt, and chemicals.
 It is potent enough to restore dried leather to supple condition.
 It resists premature cracking in areas that flex.
 Both the oil and the paste are applied with a clean cloth and can be buffed.
 And both work on Gore-Tex® footwear.

 After you’ve conditioned your gear, hang it up again and let it rest for at least half an hour, more if you’ve used a lot of conditioner or it your leathers were really dry.
 Then take a clean cloth and buff to bring back the shine.
-If you like, and if the conditioner has all been absorbed, you can apply one of the waterproofing agents shown here.
+If you like, and if the conditioner has all been absorbed, you can apply one of the waterproofing agents.
 Apply and work in just as you did with the conditioners.
 Wipe off any excess waterproofing, hang your gear, and let it dry overnight.